-(CNN) — For the biggest, highest, fastest and most expensive, the Emirati city remains unrivaled in the world of money-no-object luxury.
+For the biggest, highest, fastest and most expensive, Dubai remains unrivaled in the world of money-no-object luxury.

-For now here are some of the experiences that remind why Dubai has become a byword for glittering excess:
+Opulence is everywhere.
+Here are some of the experiences that remind why Dubai has become a destination for glittering excess:

 1. A room at the top